Central Alberta Science Fair - Rules and Regulations

 To be eligible for entry in the Central Alberta Regional Science Fair, a student must be under 19 years of age and attending classes in a public, private, approved home school or parochial school in Central Alberta West.
 Students in attendance at a college, university, technical school, or community college are not eligible.
 We encourage schools and regions to hold science fairs before sending students to CARSF.
 Where there is no school and/or county/district fair, students may enter CARSF directly through their school with permission from CARSF.

-Exhibits are classified in 2 levels: Elementary – Grades 5 and 6; Secondary – Grades 7-12.
+Exhibits are classified in 2 levels: Elementary – Grades 5 and 6; Senior Grades 7-12

-Each level is divided into 4 categories: Applied Sciences, Earth and Environmental Science, Life Science, and Physical Sciences.
+Each level is divided into 4 levels: Physical, Earth, Environment and Life

 Group exhibits are accepted with a maximum of 2 students.
 The division placement will be that of the senior member of the group.

 Students in grades K-4 are excluded from the CARSF.